totalhack/zillion/docs/markdown/readme_contents.md

 might work just fine, just hasn't been tested yet).
 Please report bugs and help add more support!

-* SQLite: supported and tested
+* SQLite: supported
-* MySQL: supported and tested
+* MySQL: supported
-* PostgreSQL: supported and *lightly* tested
+* PostgreSQL: supported
+* DuckDB: supported
 * BigQuery, Redshift, Snowflake, SingleStore, PlanetScale, etc: not tested but would like to support these

 SQLAlchemy has connectors to many popular databases.
 The barrier to support many of these is likely